 As Golden is a ski town, there are some really lovely small lodges dotted around city and on Kicking Horse Mountain Resort.
 My personal favourite is Moberly Lodge (about a 10 minute drive east of town).
 At this secluded property, you can choose from a self-contained log cabin or a cozy room in the main building.
 A delicious breakfast is always included.

-If most of your activities are planned near Kicking Horse Mountain Resort, my top pick on the mountain is The Vagabond Lodge.
+If most of your activities are planned near Kicking Horse Mountain Resort, I personally think that the best place to stay on the mountain is The Vagabond Lodge.
 This cozy chalet and bed and breakfast is famous for the wonderful hospitality of its hosts.
 Please note, that the Vagabond is primarily an adults-only property (with some exceptions for teens 14+).

 See also, this short video on our B.C.
 Rockies road trip featuring Golden.